hpi-swa-lab/qinoq/.github/pull_request_template.md

 ### Sequence View:

 - [ ] there are three OverviewLayers (one per Morph in the sky sequence)
-- [ ] they hold four to six keyframes
+- [ ] they hold four to six keyframes each
 - [ ] right-clicking a keyframe shows a context menu
 - [ ] clicking on the triangle expands those into two new layers with two keyframes each
 - [ ] when expanding both morphs the cursor is still visible over all layers
 - [ ] creating a new keyframe (with the inspector) will update the layers accordingly
-- [ ] pressing on the first tab brings you back to the global timeline
+- [ ] clicking on the first tab brings you back to the global timeline

 ### Inspector: